biicode/docs/reference/commands/general_commands.rst

 Merges information
 ^^^^^^^^^^^^^^^^^^

 This part of the ``bii info`` command output shows information **only in case you have performed any merges in your current hive**.
 Following the example introduced in the :ref:`section that exaplined the merge command<bii_merge_command>`, let's assume you have just merged a ``original/mathematyka(improver/better_math): 5`` version into your local copy of the ``mathematyka`` block, with branch and version: ``original/mathematyka(original/master): 25``.
-Now, the ouput of the client info utility would be as follows:
+Now, the output of the client info utility would be as follows:

 .. code-block:: bash